 For more flexibility, consider a conditional order, which can be used to trigger an exit from the position you are in based on any number of external factors.
 Fidelity offers tools like Trade Armor® to assist in taking emotion out of the equation through the use of orders to manage the potential profit and loss targets on a trade.
 Advanced, knowledgeable traders who are willing to accept the risks involved may even consider using options to hedge their positions.

-Another option is to simply wait out a market dip.
+Another alternative is to simply wait out a market dip.
 When markets become less volatile, you might resume implementing your short-term strategy.

 Time horizon isn’t the only factor to consider.
 When you are building and updating your investing plan, you may want to account for how you will respond to sharp price moves based on your portfolio’s overall objectives, tax constraints, liquidity needs, and risk tolerance as well.